-The Company maintains a 401(k) plan covering substantially all of its employees.
-All of the Company's employees who are at least 21 years old are eligible to receive discretionary Company contributions under the 401(k) plan.
+The Company maintains a 401(k) plan covering substantially all of its employees based in the United States under which all employees at least 21 years old are eligible to receive discretionary Company contributions.
 Discretionary Company contributions are determined by the Board of Directors and may be in the form of cash or the Company's stock.
 The Company has generally contributed a match of up to 4.0% of an employee's annual eligible compensation.
-For the fiscal years ended October 2, 2009, October 3, 2008, and September 28, 2007, the Company contributed and recognized expense for 0.7 million, and 0.7 million shares, respectively, of the Company's common stock valued at \$4.6 million, \$5.0 million, and \$4.8 million, respectively, to fund the Company's obligation under the 401(k) plan.
+For the fiscal years ended October 1, 2010, October 2, 2009, and October 3, 2008, the Company contributed shares of 0.3 million, 0.7 million, and 0.6 million, respectively, and recognized expense of \$4.8 million, \$4.6 million, and \$5.0 million, respectively.